Wanted: Babysitter

-Wanted: Babysitter (La Baby-Sitter, Babysitter - Un maledetto pasticcio, Das ganz große Ding, also known as Scar Tissue, The Babysitter and The Raw Edge) is a 1975 Italian-French-West German thriller–drama film directed by René Clément as his final film before his retirement in 1975.
-The film stars Maria Schneider, Sydne Rome, Vic Morrow, Robert Vaughn, and Nadja Tiller.
+Wanted: Babysitter (La Baby-Sitter, also known as Scar Tissue and The Raw Edge) is a 1975 thriller film directed by René Clément, from a screenplay co-written with Mark Peploe, Nicola Badalucco, and Luciano Vincenzoni.
+It stars Maria Schneider, Sydne Rome, Vic Morrow, Robert Vaughn, and Nadja Tiller.
+It was Clément's last film before his death in 1996.

 Plot

-Michelle, a naive young girl, is forcefully kidnapped while babysitting the son of a wealthy food mogul.
+Michelle, a naive young girl, is kidnapped while babysitting the son of a wealthy businessman.
 She and the boy are held hostage by an ex-stuntman and a vengeful movie star.